2021 Cornwall Council election: Campaign

 Due to the reduction in the number of electoral divisions, seventeen divisions each had two sitting councillors competing for election.

 Linda Taylor, the leader of the Conservative group, said she expected to regain control of the council and that a Conservative council could work more effectively with the county's Conservative MPs.
 The party's manifesto for Cornwall included pledges to move more spending to local firms, to improve recycling and to reduce speed limits in built-up areas.

 The former Liberal Democrat Members of Parliament (MPs) Andrew George and Dan Rogerson stood as candidates.
 The Liberal Democrat manifesto was themed around the slogan "Cornwall comes first".
 It said the party would protect adult social care budgets, build homes for local residents and make the county carbon neutral by 2030.

 The Labour Party said they expected to make gains in the election given their performance in recent general elections.
 They promised to improve the provision of council housing and social housing and to revitalise town centres by repurposing empty buildings.

 All four incumbent Mebyon Kernow councillors stood for re-election, including the party's leader Dick Cole and deputy leader Loveday Jenkin, as part of a slate of nineteen candidates across Cornwall.
 The party published a list of thirty pledges including to "seek an end to the inequitable council tax and its replacement with a fairer form of local taxation which impacts less on the less well-off".

 The Green Party, standing more candidates in Cornwall than they had in any previous election, proposed a tourist tax in the form of a "levy paid by accommodation providers" and said they wanted to change planning policy.
 Bettina Harries, the Reform UK candidate for Wadebridge East and St Minver, was also standing for election in the concurrent Buckinghamshire Council election.
 She said she was "totally relaxed that no-one will vote for [her] in either ward".

 Council results

 Electoral division results

 Statements of persons nominated were published by Cornwall Council on 9 April.
 Sitting councillors seeking re-election are marked with an asterisk (*).
 Because of boundary changes and the reduction in the number of seats, some divisions have more than one incumbent councillor standing for re-election.

 Aftermath

 The Conservatives won an overall majority of seats.
 The election was the first with an overall majority since the council was created in 2009.

 By-elections

-Long Rock, Marazion & St Erth
+Long Rock, Marazion and St Erth by-election 2023

+Following the resignation of Conservative councillor Tara Sherfield-Wong, due to health concerns, a by-election was called on 16th of February 2023.

+Looe West, Pelynt, Lansallos and Lanteglos by-election 2024

+Following the death of Liberal Democrat councillor Edwina Hannaford, due to "an aggressive form of cancer", a by-election was called on 27th of February 2024.
+The poll took place on Thursday 4 April 2024.
+The seat was retained by the Liberal Democrats with a reduced vote share, securing 44.8% of the vote.